 Leong San Tong Khoo Kongsi or simply Khoo Kongsi, is a marvelous Chinese clan house and temple that’s right in George Town!

-Since there is a museum on-site as well, visitors can also learn more about the Khoo clan!
-Want to know what else you should expect?
+Since there is a museum on-site as well, visitors can also learn more about the Khoo clan who built it.
+Want to know what else you should expect about this place?
 Keep reading!

 Table of Contents: